setl4/setl4/README.md

 -  int(n)                      Returns _n_ if n is integer or is string in exponential form
 -  integers(n)                 Returns set of integers 1 ... n.
 -  intersection(a,b)           Returns set of elements common to two sets.
--  join(a,b)                   Joins two strings into a single string by concatenating them.
+-  join(a,b)                   Joins several sequences/strings into one sequence/string.
 -  loop(set,this)              Set up iteration over _set_ using _next_. _this_ names variable updated during iteration.
 -  multiple(n,m)               Tests if _n_ is a multiple of _m_.
 -  odd(n)                      Tests if _n_ is odd.
 -  out(text1,text2)            Outputs _text1_, then _text2_ enclosed in '[]' if _text2_ not null.
 -  pack(seq)                   Packs sequence of strings into single string.
 -  powerset(set)               Return the powerset of _set_, the set of all the subsets of _set_.
--  product(seq)                Returns (Cartesian) product of a sequence of sets.
+-  product(seq)                Returns (Cartesian) product of a sequence of sets or strings.
 -  member(set,elem)            Tests if _elem_ is a member of _set_.
 -  new(str)                    Returns a new set specified by _str_.
 -  next(set)                   Returns next element in iteration defined by prevous _loop_, fails if no more elements.